luong-komorebi/neovim-dotfiles/readme.md

 # Neovim dotfiles

-My colleagues keeps asking for my dotfiles.
-Gotta make it public (however, it may not be up-to-date) :)
+My colleagues keep asking for my dotfiles.
+Therefore, I thought I would make it public one day :D (although this repo may not be up-to-date since I don't manage nvim configs with this repo)

 Branches:
 - Master: init.lua with a lot of new plugins made for nvim 0.5+ only